bfontaine/homebrew-changelog/CONTRIBUTING.md

 <formula>: <url>
 ```

-Formulæ that are known not to have a changelog have an empty URL.
+Formulas that are known not to have a changelog have an empty URL.
 Those with
 a changelog URL per version can use the `{{version}}` placeholder.

-Note we only list core formulæ in that file.
+Note we only list core formulas in that file.
 Please keep the file sorted.

 [cache]: https://github.com/bfontaine/homebrew-changelog/blob/master/resources/changelogs.txt